 With one story in particular, they felt compelled to give a happy ending.

-A story that demands
+A story that demands a happy ending

 On the west edge of Elm Lawn Memorial Park, under dirt and grass, lies Bruno Schustek.
 A headstone does not mark his forgotten grave.